 The reality is that my effective workload is quite cyclical.
 From Thanksgiving to New Year’s Day, things are slow.
 Between Christmas and New Year’s, it’s extremely slow.
 It’s also slow during the summer.
-After Memorial Day, things drop off noticeably, and after the Fourth of July, it’s as if someone turned off a switch; it stays that way until Labor Day.
+After Memorial Day, things drop off.
+And after the Fourth of July, it’s as if someone turned off a switch; it stays that way until Labor Day.

 Ironically, I have the same amount of work to do throughout the year, but it takes twice as long to accomplish it during my “busy times.”
-The reason is that during my “busy times,” I receive many more ancillary phone calls and email messages (mostly email).
-These communications don’t directly relate to my primary work of publishing magazines or websites, but are tangential to it.
+The reason is that during my “busy times,” I receive more phone calls and email messages (mostly email).
+These communications don’t directly relate to my work of publishing magazines or websites, but they are tangential to it.

 The flood of these secondary interactions is so much so that during my “slow times” I can generally do all required work in 3 to 6 hours a day, whereas during my “busy times” it takes 6 to 10 hours to accomplish the same amount of essential work.
-In fact, during my “busy times,” some Mondays are so bad, that all I do is respond to messages; some Friday afternoons are like that as well.
+In fact, during my “busy times,” some Mondays are so bad, that all I do is respond to email messages.
+Some Friday afternoons are like that as well.

-My conclusion in all this is that secondary email messages result in a huge productivity drain—in my case about 50%.
-If we can just curb non-essential email, we could reclaim a great deal of lost productivity.
+My conclusion is that these secondary email messages result in a huge productivity drain—in my case about 50 percent.
+If I can just curb non-essential email, I could reclaim a great deal of lost productivity.

 Wordsmith Peter DeHaan is a magazine publisher by day and a writer by night.